 Jennifer Griffith creates vocal and instrumental works that are inspired by social issues, politics and human relationships.
 As a kid in Oregon she listened to a steady diet of early jazz and blues when her mother played piano in New Orleans-style jazz and dance bands.
-In her teens and early twenties Jennifer performed as a pianist and jazz singer, but in the next ten years pursued her studies in classical music, earning her B.A. in piano performance.
+In her teens and early twenties Jennifer performed as a pianist and jazz singer, but in the next 15 years pursued her studies in classical music, earning her B.A. in piano performance.
 During these years, she also became more active in worker politics and environmental issues.
-In 2001, she moved to NYC, where she wrote a pocket opera about Bill Clinton, Dream President, which was presented at the New York City Opera’s VOX 2004, and later staged in a collaborative production, Opera After Hours, directed by Christopher Alden in 2008.
+In 2001, she moved to NYC, where she wrote a pocket opera about Bill Clinton, Dream President, presented at the New York City Opera’s VOX 2004, and later staged in a collaborative production, Opera After Hours, directed by Christopher Alden in 2008.

 With playwright and screenwriter Dominic Orlando, Griffith composed Beautiful Creatures, an opera/music theater piece about the politics and people in environmental activism.
 She earned her doctorate in composition at the Graduate Center of the City University of New York.
 Her dissertation examines the music of composer/bandleader/bassist Charles Mingus to explore his nods toward New Orleans-style jazz.
 Her published articles on this research are “Mingus in the Act: Confronting the Legacies of Vaudeville and Minstrelsy.”
 (2010), and “Mingus in the Workshop: Leading the Improvisation From New Orleans to Pentecostal Trance” (2015).